Scottish Qualifications Authority

-SQA is best known for the delivery of the annual diet of public examinations within Scotland for school pupils.
-SQA Higher examinations are the general acceptable level for entry to university, with Scottish universities usually requesting a minimum of 3 Highers, all above C level.
+The SQA is best known for the delivery of the annual diet of public examinations within Scotland for school pupils.
+SQA Higher examinations are the generally accepted level for entry to university, with Scottish universities usually requesting a minimum of three Highers, all above C level.
 However, a greater number of candidates of all ages participate in SQA specialist, vocational and higher education qualifications.
-SQA is accredited by the UK government to offer educational qualifications.
+SQA is also accredited by Ofqual to offer educational qualifications in England.

-On 21 June 2021 it was announced that the SQA would be replaced following a review by the OECD.
-Despite such announcements, the SQA continues to function for the academic year 2021-2022 and, as announced 9 March 2022, the authority will not be replaced until 2024.
+In June 2021, following a review of Curriculum for Excellence by the OECD, the Scottish government announced that the SQA would be replaced.
+The Education (Scotland) Act 2025 establishes the replacement body - called Qualifications Scotland (Gaelic: Teisteanasan Alba) - is going to start on 1 December 2025.

 History

 The SQA's functions and responsibilities are laid out in the Education (Scotland) Act 1996 as amended by the Scottish Qualifications Authority Act 2002.
 Until their merger, the two major Scottish examination authorities were the Scottish Examination Board (SEB) and the Scottish Vocational Education Council (SCOTVEC).
 The former issued the school-level examinations, then called Standard Grade, Higher Grade and Certificate of Sixth Year Studies (CSYS).
 A legacy of its two precursor bodies, the Authority's offices remain split over two sites, one in Glasgow and one in Dalkeith.

 Under a major reform of Scottish exams (the National Qualifications or "Higher Still" reforms), the CSYS was replaced with a broadly equivalent qualification called Advanced Higher.
 Some curriculum changes were also made to the Higher grade at this time.
 The introduction of the reformed examinations system was criticised in the press and by the government after a series of administrative and computer errors led to several thousand incorrect Higher and Intermediate certificates being sent out.
 The crisis took several months to resolve, and several management figures, including the Chief Executive Ron Tuck, resigned or were fired.